 - Family Discipleship Plan -- Continue discussing your Family Discipleship Plan, this time focusing on the TRAIN section.
 Questions you'll want to ask as you process this section would be things like, "What is our plan for spiritual training in this season of life?", "Who are our kids and what are their unique strengths and weaknesses that we see and want to consider in our training?", and "When are the times of day we have opportunities to redeem for spiritual training?"

 - Watermark Kids & Student Resources -- Make a point this month of utilizing the Watermark Kids and Student ministry resources made available each and every week.
-These resources provide simple, lay-up discipleship moments for you to use at home, unique to each life stage: Preschool Blog, Elementary Blog, Wake (6th-8th grades) Curriculum, and the Shoreline App (9th-12th grades).
+These resources provide simple, lay-up discipleship moments for you to use at home, unique to each life stage: Pre-school, Elementary, Wake (6th-8th grades), and Shoreline (9th-12th grades).
 (TIP: You can subscribe to receive the Preschool and Elementary blog in your inbox HERE)

 ADDITIONAL RESOURCES MENTIONED